 The brand understands well that customers enjoy shopping in physical stores, so it launched a website called Taxonomy of Design that allows people to explore Aēsop’s gorgeous stores around the world and learn about the architectural story behind them.

-The aesthetic appeal of your project matters in the beauty industry that helps you create a strong brand identity in this competitive industry, just like Aēsop did.
+The aesthetic appeal of your project matters in the beauty industry which helps you create a strong brand identity in this competitive industry, just like Aēsop did.

 Giveaway is the oldest marketing hack in the beauty industry, and Colourpop sure knows how to step up its game in this arena.